Stropitor/wincountdown-cli/README.md

 ## Notes

 - Maximum time: 99:59:59 (or 99:99:99 in metric mode)
+- **Clock mode:** Displays current system time in 24-hour format (HH:MM:SS).
+Always shows 24-hour time regardless of system settings.
+Press Ctrl+C to exit.
 - Timer automatically shows only relevant units (seconds, MM:SS, or HH:MM:SS)
 - Start time and end time are displayed at the bottom
 - Beep alert plays when countdown finishes
 - Loop mode plays only one beep before restarting
 - Metric mode: 1 hour = 100 minutes, 1 minute = 100 seconds.
 Each metric second = 1 real second.
 Input time is in real time.
-- Press Ctrl+C to stop the timer
+- Press Ctrl+C to stop the timer or exit clock mode
 - Configuration file is created automatically on first run
 - Command-line flags override config file settings
 - Config file location: Same directory as the script/executable
 - ASCII art digits can be customized in the config file
+- Debug mode: Use `--debug` flag or enable in config file.
+Logs to `wincountdown-debug.log`

 ## Troubleshooting